Special Weather Statement issued for Coastal Broward County, Coastal Miami Dade County by NWS - News Break

 Special Weather Statement issued for Coastal Broward County, Coastal Miami Dade County by NWS

-Effective: 2021-06-25 08:00:00 EDT Expires: 2021-06-23 00:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
+Effective: 2021-06-23 12:30:00 EDT Expires: 2021-06-22 22:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
 Seek shelter in a safe building until the storm passes.
 Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Coastal Broward County; Coastal Miami Dade County; Inland Broward County; Inland Miami-Dade County; Metro Broward County; Metropolitan Miami Dade SIGNIFICANT WEATHER ADVISORY FOR NORTHERN MIAMI-DADE AND SOUTHERN BROWARD COUNTIES UNTIL 1215 AM EDT * At 1127 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm over Pembroke Pines, moving east at 15 mph. * Winds in excess of 45 mph possible with this storm. * Locations impacted include Hialeah, Fort Lauderdale, Pembroke Pines, Hollywood, Miramar, Davie, Miami Beach, Plantation, Sunrise, Surfside, Hallandale, Miami Gardens, Weston, North Miami, North Miami Beach, Aventura, Dania Beach, Miami Lakes, Cooper City and Hialeah Gardens.alerts.weather.gov
+Target Area: Coastal Broward County; Coastal Miami Dade County; Coastal Palm Beach County; Inland Broward County; Inland Miami-Dade County; Inland Palm Beach County; Metro Broward County; Metro Palm Beach County SIGNIFICANT WEATHER ADVISORY FOR BROWARD COUNTY UNTIL 1030 PM EDT * At 937 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm over Weston, or near Sunrise, moving northeast at 5 mph. * Winds in excess of 45 mph possible with this storm. * Locations impacted include Fort Lauderdale, Pembroke Pines, Hollywood, Miramar, Coral Springs, Pompano Beach, Davie, Plantation, Sunrise, Deerfield Beach, Tamarac, Margate, Hallandale, Miami Gardens, Lauderhill, Weston, Coconut Creek, Oakland Park, North Lauderdale and Aventura.alerts.weather.gov